Nursing

 • Advising: 5:1

 The didactic portion of the program is heavier during the first year.
-During the third semester, students attend classes and spend a few days in the operating room for orientation and observation.
+During the third semester, students attend classes and spend 10 days in the operating room for orientation and observation.
 The following semester, students spend one or two days in the operating room, and from the fifth semester forward, students spend all of their time in the operating room.
-Clinical experiences are tailored so each student gradautes fully prepared to immediately fill the role of CRNA.
+Clinical experiences are tailored so each student graduates fully prepared to immediately fill the role of CRNA.

 The program is full time, and students spend about 64 hours a week in classes and/or at clinical sites.
 This does not include time required to study or prepare.
 In addition, during some clinical rotations, students must take in-house call on nights, weekends and holidays as part of scheduled clinical hours.

 While didactic course follow the university's schedule, clinical rotations do not.
-Starting in the third semester, students are scheduled full time at their clinical sites, unless they are in class or on vacation.
+Starting in the third semester, students are scheduled year-round at their clinical sites, unless they are in class or on vacation.

 This program is time-intensive and rigorous; however, some students choose to work during the first and second semesters before their clinicals start.